skrey/yellow-extensions/source/edit/README.md

 `unchanged` = user has not confirmed pending changes
 `removed` = user has not confirmed pending deletion

-<a id="settings-upload"></a>The following values for uploaded media files are supported:
+<a id="settings-upload"></a>The following placeholders for uploaded media files are supported:

 `@filename` = file name
 `@timestamp` = file upload date as timestamp